 The works on this disc were written largely for their performers here, with whom Hesketh has collaborated on many occasions.

 ‘Musical figures drift and dart in and out of focus in dense and intoxicating textures.
 This is evident especially in the rich orchestral textures of At God speeded Summer’s End or Rhyme for the Season.
-The recording and performance are excellent, the sleeve notes - which include a biographical note by Paul Griffiths - generous and informative … highly recommended’ Composition Today
+The recording and performance are excellent, the sleeve notes - which include a biographical note by Paul Griffiths - generous and informative … highly recommended’ Composition Today (Recording of the Month)

 ‘Evocative bewilderments of utterance.
 At God speeded summer’s end proves nothing less than triumphant.
 How deliciously evocative his music can be’ 5:4 blog